David Jay Brown

-David Jay Brown (born 1961) is an American writer, interviewer and consciousness researcher.
-Brown has studied parapsychology, and the effects of psychoactive drugs.
+David Jay Brown (born 1961) is an American writer and interviewer.
+Brown has studied parapsychology and the effects of psychoactive drugs.
 With parapsychologist Rupert Sheldrake, he studied pets and people who apparently anticipate events.
 Brown has served as a guest editor for the Multidisciplinary Association for Psychedelic Studies (MAPS), and he has published many interviews of prominent thinkers.

 Education

 Brown earned a bachelor's degree in psychology from the University of Southern California (USC) in 1983.
 At New York University in 1986, Brown earned a master's degree in psychobiology.
 At USC, he assisted with research in a doctoral program for behavioral neuroscience.

 Anticipatory behavior

 For Rupert Sheldrake's book Dogs That Know When Their Owners Are Coming Home, Brown researched reports of animals anticipating earthquakes.
 Summarizing this research, Brown wrote "Etho-Geological Forecasting", which was published by Oxford University.
 Brown subsequently appeared on television programs about unusual animals: "Extraordinary Cats" for PBS Nature, and the "Psychic Animals" episode of Animal X for the BBC and the Discovery Channel.

 Sheldrake and Brown co-authored a paper titled "The Anticipation of Telephone Calls: A Survey in California", published in the Journal of Parapsychology in 2001.